PiscatorX/RNA-Seq-devs/README.md

 How to log in to the HPC2 cluster https://www0.sun.ac.za/hpc/index.php?title=HOWTO_login

-I have found a [presentation](https://www.sun.ac.za/english/faculty/science/sci-bioinformatics/Documents/Linux%20and%20HPC.pdf) from Stellebosch Center for Bioinformatics and Computational Biology on the HPC cluster, so very relevant for our purpose.
+I have found a [presentation](https://www.sun.ac.za/english/faculty/science/sci-bioinformatics/Documents/Linux%20and%20HPC.pdf) from Stellebosch Center for Bioinformatics and Computational Biology on the HPC cluster, very relevant for our purpose.

+### Other useful cluster related links
+- Cluster job submission commands [[LINK]](https://uwaterloo.ca/math-faculty-computing-facility/resources/researchers/computing/sun-grid-engine-sge-batch-queuing-system/basic-sun-grid-engine-sge-job)
+- Cluster job submission commands [[LINK]](https://uwaterloo.ca/math-faculty-computing-facility/resources/researchers/computing/sun-grid-engine-sge-batch-queuing-system/basic-sun-grid-engine-sge-job)

 ## RNA-Seq workflow development
 We are essentially going to follow the RNA SOP provided by H3Africa https://h3abionet.github.io/H3ABionet-SOPs/RNA-Seq and we will split it into three phases as described in the workflow.